derhass/glx_hook/README.md

 #### Sleep injection

 Set `GH_SWAP_SLEEP_USECS=$n` to force an addition sleep of that many microseconds after each buffer swap.
-This might if you want to reduce the framerate or simulate a slower machine.
+This might be useful if you want to reduce the framerate or simulate a slower machine.

 ### FILE NAMES